bsdbx/BiomeNodes/README.md

 # Additionally

 Biome Nodes versioning is based on [SemVer](https://semver.org/) versioning scheme.
 Version change **has to be** reviewed.

-For any sort of regarding contributing consider directly messaging me: rakbogdan56@gmail.com or through [discussions](https://github.com/bsdbx/BiomeNodes/discussions).
+For any sort of questions regarding contributing consider directly messaging me: rakbogdan56@gmail.com or through [discussions](https://github.com/bsdbx/BiomeNodes/discussions).